What is the legacy of Socrates? For not leaving any writings behind, he had a tremendous impact on those who followed him1.

 Finally, consider the following question:

 Does modern philosophy need a Socrates?
-Please leave a comment below.
+Please leave a comment below and don’t forget to subscribe.
 Thank you!

 - Kraut, Richard.
 “Socrates”.
 Encyclopedia Britannica, 23 Dec.
 2020, https://www.britannica.com/biography/Socrates.
 Accessed 24 May 2021.